2015–16 Fresno State Bulldogs women's basketball team

-The 2015–16 Fresno State Bulldogs women's basketball team represent California State University, Fresno during the 2015–16 NCAA Division I women's basketball season.
-The Bulldogs, led by second year head coach Jaime White, play their home games at the Save Mart Center and were members of the Mountain West Conference.
+The 2015–16 Fresno State Bulldogs women's basketball team represented California State University, Fresno during the 2015–16 NCAA Division I women's basketball season.
+The Bulldogs, led by second year head coach Jaime White, played their home games at the Save Mart Center and were members of the Mountain West Conference.
 They finished the season 22–12, 15–3 in Mountain West play to finish in second place.
-They advanced to the championship game of the Mountain West women's tournament where they lost to Colorado State.
-They received an automatic big to the Women's National Invitation Tournament where they defeated Santa Clara in the first round before losing to Oregon in the second round.
+They advanced to the championship game of the Mountain West women's tournament, where they lost to Colorado State.
+They received an automatic bid to the Women's National Invitation Tournament, where they defeated Santa Clara in the first round before losing to Oregon in the second round.